 Critical thinking techniques for project managers

-When trying to evaluate the priority of a new project, there are critical thinking techniques you can put into practice to boost results and team morale.
+Critical thinking skills are one thing, but when evaluating the priority of a new project, there are critical thinking techniques you can put into practice to boost results and team morale.

 - Avoid making or accepting assumptions